-Epiphone Les Pauls are built overseas with downgraded components from their big brother Gibsons, but they are still great guitars for the money.
+Epiphone Les Pauls are built overseas with affordable components compared to their big brother Gibsons, but they are still great guitars for the money.
 In fact, if you play in some rough clubs you may prefer to bring your Epi to the show rather than an expensive Gibson.
-The Epi Les Paul might be a fraction of the cost, but like the Gibson they’ll get your that warm, resonant Les Paul tone.
+The Epi Les Paul might be a fraction of the cost, but like the Gibson, they’ll get your that warm, resonant Les Paul tone.

 There are a few interesting guitars out there you may not have considered.
 These instruments will make you stand out from the crowd, and maybe even save you a few bucks:

-- G&L Guitars: G&L is a guitar company Leo Fender helped start back in 1970s.
+- G&L ASAT and Legacy: G&L is a guitar company Leo Fender helped start back in the 1970s.
 Leo Fender, if you don’t already know, is also the guy responsible for Fender guitars.
 That should tell you a little something about G&L design and quality.
-There are instruments simlar to Telecasters and Stratocasters in their lineup, and some that take those designs quite a bit further.
+There are instruments similar to Telecasters and Stratocasters in their lineup, and some that take those designs quite a bit further.

 - PRS Custom 24: PRS Guitars are some of the best in the industry, and the SE line is very affordable.
 The Custom 24 is built with a mahogany body and maple top, with a maple neck and rosewood fingerboard.
 This is a great-looking guitar that will put out some incredible tone.

-- Carvin Guitars: Carvin makes custom guitars and basses, and no matter what kind of tone or configuration you are looking for you can probably put together a guitar that meets your needs.
-You start with a basic body style, and add your choice of pickups, tonewoods, hardware and other materals.
+- Kiesel Guitars: Kiesel makes custom guitars and basses, and no matter what kind of tone or configuration you are looking for you can probably put together a guitar that meets your needs.
+You start with a basic body style and add your choice of pickups, tonewoods, hardware, and other materials.
 Definitely worth checking out.